 To resolve this issue, Hushida goes for two different CPU configurations for this display.
 The Windows 10 system runs on a 4th Gen Intel Core i5 processor with 4GB RAM and 120GB SSD configuration.
 The Intel HD 3000 GPU which is embedded with the processor handles the graphics accelerations.
 The system has Wi-Fi and Ethernet port along with HDMI, VGA, Audio I/O, and USB HUB.

 For the Android system, A quad-core ARM Cortex A53 fuels the necessary horsepower.
 The system also has 1.5GB RAM along with 16GB of internal storage.
-The Android version is a bit old, runs on an Android 6.0 operating system.
+The Android version is a bit old and runs on an Android 6.0 operating system.
 Switching between the OS is pretty simple, just switching a button changes the booting OS.

 The display resolution is 4K similar to other interactive displays, the monitor has a 400nit peak brightness and 1200:1 contrast ratio.
 The default color temperature is a bit warm, you can adjust the color settings to get a natural color tone.
 Response time is good on paper just 7ms, the actual response time is a bit slow on average.

 20 infrared touchpoints sound good, but only 2 people can simultaneously draw at the same time, a bit low against other interactive boards that support up to four simultaneous drawings and writing at the same time.
-The touch sensitivity is good, some minor lag is noticeable in the extremely fast drawing.
-The package contains 2 stylus pens to draw or write alongside with the finger touch.
+The touch sensitivity is good, but some minor lag is noticeable in the extremely fast drawing.
+The package contains 2 stylus pens to draw or write alongside with a finger touch.

-For video conference webcam and microphone is an essential tool, but the display has none of them integrated.
+For video conference webcam and microphone is an essential tools, but the display has none of them integrated.
 The good news is the company supplies a third-party webcam as a gift for remote team collaboration.

 Finally, if you’re looking for an extremely cheap interactive display, Hushida 55” inch is a perfect display.
 Of course, A 2000USD price range isn’t cheap by any means but remember that you’re dealing with a large 4K monitor.